 Regulations regarding student life and activities are published in the Houghton College Student Guide.
-Information specific to the West Seneca Campus is given to students upon arrival.
+Information specific to Houghton College at West Seneca is given to students upon arrival.
 Please refer to the academic information section of this catalog for information concerning academic requirements.